 Prior to getting my X-T4, I shot a lot with the Pro Neg Hi simulation and it looks great; if I need to make any adjustments, I would use Capture One to lower the exposure, highlights, and so on.

 7. What are the best outdoor portrait camera settings?

-There are no best portrait settings as long as you know how to use the camera in manual mode and follow the Sunny 16 rule.
-I always use eye auto-detection, a wide-open aperture, and live view highlight alert to take great outdoor portraits.
+As a part of this Portrait Shooting Guide, I’d say that there are no best portrait settings as long as you know how to use the camera in manual mode and follow the Sunny 16 rule.
+I always use eye auto-detection, a wide-open aperture, and a live view highlight alert to take great outdoor portraits.

 Best Fujifilm Camera Settings For Portraits

 - Turn on Auto Focus – Half-press the shutter release to autofocus your subject

 - Turn on Auto Eye Detection – Use auto eye detection to accurately focusing on sharp eyes and faces.